What style should I choose?

 Can I start from birth?

 Yes of course!
 You can use cloth nappies even on the tiniest of newborn babies.
 A newborn goes through around 500 nappies in the first 6 weeks of their life so using cloth from birth makes great economic sense.
-Newborn nappies also have great resell value as they are generally in great condition.
+Newborn nappies also have great resell value as they are generally in great condition so you are able to recoup most of your money pack.

 Can I just use them at home?

-Yes of course, full time or part time it all counts.
+Yes of course, full time or part time it all counts and there are no rules!

 There is often a belief that using cloth nappies outside of the home is going to be hard but it is actually really easy.
-All you need is a wetbag to store them in until you get home!
+Plus they are so much more bomb-proof compared to disposable nappies which means less poo explosions and clothing changes.

 How many nappies do I need?